tangrams/tangram-docs/pages/index.md

 Specific documentation about implementing Tangram on various platforms is available in the **API documentation**.
 The scene file syntax is platform-independent, and should function the same way everywhere – any exceptions are marked.

+Note: the documentation always refers to the latest release of Tangram – reverse compatibility of scene file syntax is not guaranteed.

 ### Demos and Examples

 A variety of example maps are available at our documentation's [Demos and Examples](https://mapzen.com/documentation/tangram/Demos/) page.
 Tangram is free and open source, and is available for both commercial and non-commercial purposes.
 The [source code](https://github.com/tangrams) is open to view and modify, and contributions are welcomed.